Yourtown Winner Home Lottery Victoria Eligibility: Complete Rules & Requirements 2026

 Stamp Duty and Title Transfer Costs

-Legal and conveyancing fees add another $2,000–$5,000 to claim your prize.
-These costs are separate from stamp duty and are your responsibility.
-Yourtown typically arranges conveyancing through a nominated lawyer, but you may choose your own legal representative if you prefer.
+Legal fees cost $2,000–$5,000 to claim your prize.
+These costs are separate from stamp duty.
+You must pay them yourself.
+Yourtown can arrange a lawyer for you.
+Or you can choose your own lawyer.

 |---|---|---|---|